brainhackorg/bhg-event-materials/docs/successful_brainhack_guideline.md

 One of the keys to a successful BHG event lies in effective communication across all the event sites.
-Therefore, from the very beginning, please choose a reliable contact point that will correspond with the BHG Organization Committee.
+Therefore, from the very beginning, please choose a reliable contact point that will correspond with the BHG Organizing Committee.
 At the same time, you also have to choose a contact point that will reply to the questions coming from potential Brainhack attendees.
 To that end, you can assign either the same BHG contact point or a team of volunteers.

-Once you have decided to host a local Brainhack event, please contact the BHG Organization Committee and declare your interest in doing so.
-The BHG Organization Committee will contact you with several questions about the planned event.
+Once you have decided to host a local Brainhack event, please contact the BHG Organizing Committee and declare your interest in doing so.
+The BHG Organizing Committee will contact you with several questions about the planned event.
 They will also provide you with a [Brainhack Global event materials](https://github.com/brainhackorg/bhg-event-materials) that, among others, includes this _How to Guideline_.
-It is recommended to keep the BHG Organization Committee up to date with your plans and preparations to swiftly get the support you need.
+It is recommended to keep the BHG Organizing Committee up to date with your plans and preparations to swiftly get the support you need.

 ### Securing the Venue